By: Sharon Aron Baron

 Did you know that the City of Tamarac has an ordinance requiring people to remove their dog poop?
-According to a Tamarac official it is difficult to enforce.
+According to a Tamarac official, it is difficult to enforce.
 Why?
-Because In order to issue a Notice of Violation, a police officer must witness the violation.
+Because To issue a Notice of Violation, a police officer must witness the violation.
 So don’t waste your time calling BSO if you see this type of crime on our streets.
-These emergencies are not high on their list of priorities even though many residents believe this is akin to committing a felony.
+These emergencies are not high on their list of priorities, even though many residents believe this is akin to committing a felony.

 Neighborhoods must be held responsible and enforce their own set of rules if owners refuse to pick up after their dogs.
 Hernani is a town in Northern Spain that has set up a DNA database to track down reluctant pooper-scoopers.
 This works because all pet owners in this town must have their dog’s DNA put in their database.
 Any poop found in the streets will be collected by a “team” and sent to their laboratories for analysis.
 Owners whose dogs match the DNA will be tracked down and will face fines up to $400.
 I don’t foresee the City of Tamarac going as far as the town of Hernani.

 Original ordinance from the City of Tamarac that addresses this issue: